 After acquiring a vehicle which has a Kentucky title, the acquiring dealer is required to notify his County Clerk of the assignment of that vehicle to his dealership within fifteen days or prior to selling the vehicle, whichever occurs first.
-The dealer is required to file a form (TC-183, Notice to County Clerk of Vehicle Acquisition) to fulfill this requirement.
+The dealer is required to file a form (TC96-183, Notice to County Clerk of Vehicle Acquisition) to fulfill this requirement.
 When a dealer acquires a used motor vehicle he must obtain from his transferor all transfer documents necessary to enable him to properly transfer the vehicle to his buyer.
+Even out of state titles must be dealer assigned.